xblackbytesx/eli5-hugo/content/linux/install-guide/arch-linux-n00b-guide.md

 ---

 ## DOCUMENT HISTORY:
+***12-04-2018***

+- I no longer encourage the use of MultiLib.

+- Added a step to fetch and install the Aurman signature.

 ***09-25-2018***

 - Added useful Pacman hook for testing the new entries in `pacman-mirrorlist` according to predefined criterea.
 Credits: [Tead](https://github.com/Tead).